igrishaev/farseer/README.md

   (http/make-app config))
 ~~~

-Now let's componse the HTTP request to the app:
+Now let's compose the HTTP request to the app:

 ~~~clojure
 (def rpc